laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Before you start

-* Independently of the login method used, you need a **CSC username and password to import data* * into your Desktop computing environment.
+* Independently of the login method used, you need a **CSC username and password to access or import encrypted data* * into your virtual Desktop.
 If you don't remember it, check how to reset it at [Account: How to change password](../../accounts/how-to-change-password.md)

-* **All the members belonging to a specific CSC project can access the same computing environment in SD Desktop.** Currently, it is possible to **launch 3 Desktops (or workspaces) for each CSC project**.
+* **All the members belonging to a specific CSC project can access the same computing virtual Desktop.** Currently, it is possible to **launch 3 virtual Desktops (or computing enviroment) for each CSC project**.
 Each CSC project has its own private Desktop, and **each Desktop is isolated from other CSC projects or CSC accounts unless you authorize it**.

 * The project manager's or group leader's responsibility is to frequently review the list of members belonging to a project in MyCSC and verify who can access the data present in the project using SD Desktop or SD Connect.
 Remove the project members who do not need access to the data when their contribution is no longer needed.